 Due to the pH level of freebase nicotine, it produces a noticeable sensation on the throat in higher concentrations, which some people enjoy.
 This can take some getting used to, but most people adjust to the sensation quickly once they have found an appropriate strength.

-innovation in the vaping industry, though it is also found naturally in the tobacco plant.
+Nicotine salt (sometimes referred to as salt nicotine, “nic salt” or “salt nic”) is a more recent innovation in the vaping industry, though it is also found naturally in the tobacco plant.
 Nicotine salts are available in several formulations, created by adding organic acids to freebase nicotine, which can produce different properties when inhaled.

 The most common forms of nicotine salt are nicotine salicylate and nicotine benzoate.
-Nicotine benzoate was the first nicotine salt to be introduced to the vaping industry, providing more rapid delivery to the bloodstream and a greatly reduced throat sensation when compared with freebase nicotine.
+Nicotine benzoate was the first nicotine salt to be introduced to the vaping industry, providing more rapid delivery to the blood stream and a greatly reduced throat sensation when compared with freebase nicotine.
 Nicotine salicylate is gaining popularity and many users find that it produces even less of a throat sensation than nicotine benzoate.

 These properties make nicotine salts excellent for rapidly reducing cravings and can feel quite like the nicotine delivery of a cigarette.
 The decreased throat sensation means even higher strengths of nicotine salt can provide a “smooth” experience for those who find vaping harsh.
-As an added bonus, nicotine salt is more chemically stable, which results in longer shelf life.
+As an added bonus, nicotine salt is more chemically stable, which results in a longer shelf life.

 Which is the right nicotine strength for me?